Are you ready to start crafting for Christmas?

 Christmas is also a season of wrapping!

-For this gift box, I recommend using at least a 12×12 in paper size and increasing the width of the box in Design Space to 11.5 inches.
+For this gift box, I recommend using at least a 12×12 in paper size and increasing the box’s width in Design Space to 11.5 inches.

-Don’t use very thick materials for the letters and decorations because Cricut has a hard time cutting them.
+Don’t use very thick materials for the letters and decorations because Cricut has difficulty cutting them.

-I used silver glitter cardstock for the box itself, but for the letters, I used a very fine glitter cardstock.
+I used silver glitter cardstock for the box itself, but I used very fine glitter cardstock for the letters.

 Important: the lines you see in the SVG (in the fall gallery at the end of this post) need to be changed from “Cut” to “Score.”